nicholasverdugo/Obsidian/Senior Project/ShapeWorks notes.md

 	- Normals
 		- Tells the algorithm whether to consider surface normals and the xyz of a particle in correspondence
 		- Could be enabled to avoid particles flipping sides on thin structures
-		- Seems like it may be needed in order to get particles to place on the
+		- Seems like it may be needed in order to get particles to place on the coracoid and acromion processes
 	- Normals Strength
 		-
 	- Procrustes